kd41/parkinghouse/README.md

 1. Download and unzip.
 2. Open command prompt and build by running command: "mvn clean install".
 3. "/target" folder will contain "parking-house-1.0-SNAPSHOT.war".
-4. .war can be deployed to any application server (Tomcat, WildFly).
+4. .war can be deployed to any application server (Tomcat, WildFly) or just run command: "mvn jetty:run".

 ### What happens if application is started?
 1. All data is saved in memory.
 By every restart application will have fresh data.
-2. Mock data can be loaded by making GET request to "/api/mock".
+2. Mock data can be loaded by making GET request to "/api/mock" or pressed "Add mock" button.

 ### Implementation and decision descriptions:
 1. Money are in cents.